sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-clientnetworkprotocolimplementation-hklmhistoryperuseritem.md

 # HKLMHistoryPerUserItem

-`HKLMHistoryPerUserItem` specifies whether Microsoft® Internet Explorer® history is cached individually for each user on a specific computer.
+`HKLMHistoryPerUserItem` specifies whether Microsoft Internet Explorer history is cached individually for each user on a specific computer.

 ## Values